You can use the following menu to jump ahead:

 Furthermore, some sellers may even have both an auction and a “buy it now” option available for on item.
 While the “buy it now” option will guarantee an instant purchase, you may lose out on a good deal.
 It’s up to you to judge whether you want to risk pursuing the option or purchase the item immediately.

 If the auction is relatively inactive, there’s a high chance that you’ll not have any issues.
 However, somebody else may sweep in a snatch it away at any time.

 Finally, try to avoid bidding wars by entering yours relatively late in the game.
 Bidding early may encourage others to bid too, which can cause the price to increase very quickly.

-eBay can be an incredible resource.
-If you’re into vintage clothing or are a difficult-to-find size (eBay has plenty of small sizes that will fit even the tiniest of body types) then the site is a great place to come across some good finds on the relative cheap.
+eBay can be an incredible resource. eBay has plenty of small sizes that will fit even the tiniest of body types.
+Therefore, if you’re into vintage clothing or are a difficult-to-find size, the site is a great place to come across some good finds on the relative cheap.

 If you like the experience of going into a store, check out your local vintage shops, and see our guide to how to buy vintage suits.